 - It is best to perform a plyometric workout after an easy run or several hours after a hard run effort, says Dr. Jerome Enad, an orthopedic surgeon.

 Get more dos and don’ts of strength training for runners.

-How many times a week runners should do plyometric exercises
+How many times a week should you do plyometric exercises

 You can sprinkle plyometrics into your regular strength workout routine—whether that be two or three times a week.
 Beginners should aim to 1-2 plyometric sessions a week since it is hard on the body in both impact and cardiovascularly.
 You’ll find that plyometric workouts get your heart pumping.

 If you are doing a plyometric-only workout, aim to do this every third week to allow the body to recover.

 The best at-home plyometric exercises for runners

 It is important to do plyometric exercises that mimic running.
 Power is movement specific-so improved power in one activity doesn’t translate to another.
 Different activities require different muscle coordination patterns.